rburk16/Noteherder/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Deployment

+Ryn 'yarn deploy' (or 'npm run delpoy') to deploy the app to Firebase.

+**Note**: This requires the Firebase command-line tools to be installed.
+Run 'npm install -g firebase tools' to install them.

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)